LATEST NEWS

 We’d also like to share resources on study abroad grants available for minorities including African Americans.

 Black Lives matter have a list of petitions you can sign and a page for donations.
-To ready this Blog in Spanish, you can also follow this link.
+To ready this Blog in Spanish, You can also visit this blog about Apoyando Los Objetivos Del Movimiento Black Lives Matter.

 0 Comments